Christchurch Harbour SUP

 From this point on you have a good half a mile of waterside properties to oggle at.
 Surprisingly few of them of a contemporary design, which is pretty much the standard at Poole Harbour, they are more old English style here, a bit rough around the edges.
 You’ll eventually arrive at the tiny Mudeford Sailing Club, which is dingy/kids central.
 You can drive down to the club via Coastguard way if you want.

 From this point you will see a random, narrow sandbar to your left located out in the middle of the harbour.
-It’s OK to SUP out to it, but under no circumstances are you permitted to land on it.
+Don’t paddle out to this or between this and the mainland, that’s a no paddleboard area.
+Under no circumstances are you permitted to land on it.
 This elongated piece of sand is protected as a “Bird Feeding” area, you’ll see buoys dotted all around the edge of the sandbar warning you to keep off or you’ll be shot on sight!
-Not sure why really, I only ever see seagulls and cormorants on there, neither are protected or rare.

-Once you’ve done the sand bar circuit, then head back to the little yacht club and continue on along the coastline.
-Nearly every property has an old windsurf board or SUP lying in the garden, most look like they haven’t been used for years!
+Continue along the shoreline, nearly every property has an old windsurf board or SUP lying in the garden, most look like they haven’t been used for years!
 Looks idyllic to me, love the idea of literally falling in to the water from the bottom of your garden and have a cheeky SUP before work.

-You hang a left once you arrive at the end of the waterfront houses, approximately a mile from Mudeford Quay.
+Once you arrive at the end of the waterfront houses, approximately a mile from Mudeford Quay.
 The landscape changes dramatically to open marshland known as Stanpit Marsh.
-You’ll find dozens of swans dotted along the shore, bunnies hopping about and the coolest ponies!
 Give the swans a wide berth mid May to mid July, they are fiercely protective of their new-born cygnets!

-This is the first opportunity paddling anticlockwise where you can stop for a breather.
-With a small beach to sit on, it is an excellent spot to take in the stunning 360 degree views around Christchurch Harbour.
-Once you’ve manage to tear yourself away from Stanpit to continue the circuit, you will need to cross over the boat channel that heads up to Christchurch Quay.
-This isn’t a scary proposition at all, the boat traffic is generally quite light, and moves pretty slow.
+Bypass Stanpit Marsh until you arrive at the boat channel that heads up to Christchurch Quay.
+Crossing this isn’t a scary proposition at all, the boat traffic is generally quite light, and moves pretty slow.
 The channel is also very narrow, so will only take a few seconds to cross.
 Look left and right, wait for a decent gap and go for it.
 Easy peasy!
 Once you have crossed, you will notice a random solitary tree growing out of the sea!
 Worth a SUP around to just wonder how on earth it manages to grow in those conditions, it’s definitely alive, I saw new growth on it when I was last there!
 Very weird!

 You are then paddleboarding towards Hengistbury head, a large headland popular with walkers.
 It enjoys panoramic views from Bournemouth right round to Christchurch Harbour.
 You will eventually arrive at the foot of Hengistbury where you’ll find a narrow, stony beach that runs the full length of Hengistbury, often used by dog walkers heading up to the Mudeford beach huts.